Kevin Newman Player Props: Reds vs. Brewers

 Kevin Newman At The Plate

-- Newman has seven doubles, two home runs and 11 walks while batting .291.
+- Newman is hitting .282 with seven doubles, two home runs and 12 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.